-Figure 11 shows both the α -shape and guided α -shape of a number of surfaces.
+Figure 17 shows both the α -shape and guided α -shape of a number of surfaces.
+Some more comparisons are shown in Figure 18.
 The shapes differ in some key aspects.
 The α -shape has jagged 'cracks' between neighboring surfaces (1).
 In the guided α -shape these neighboring surfaces share long boundary edges.
 Some cracks (2) may indicate a missing surface, but the lack of data may just as well be caused by invisibility of part of the surface.
 Because both surfaces are close enough to their intersection line, the guided α -shape uses this line, but only if no other surface is closer to the point set.
 In regions without intersection lines, the guided α -shape is the same as the α -shape (3).